kartikayk/tt_fork/README.md

 Single GPU recipes expose a number of memory optimizations that aren't available in the distributed versions.
 These include support for low-precision optimizers from [bitsandbytes](https://huggingface.co/docs/bitsandbytes/main/en/index) and fusing optimizer step with backward to reduce memory footprint from the gradients.
 For memory-constrained setups, we recommend using the single-device configs as a starting point.
 For example, our default QLoRA config has a peak memory usage of ``~9.3GB``.
 Similarly LoRA on single device with ``batch_size=2`` has a peak memory usage of ``~15.5GB``.
 Both of these are with ``dtype=bf16`` and ``AdamW`` as the optimizer.

 &nbsp;

+### Datasets

+torchtune provides [built-in support](torchtune/datasets/) for several popular datasets such as Alpaca, Grammar, Samsum, Slimorca etc. In the coming weeks, We'll be augmenting these datasets with several features such as Sample Packing.

+&nbsp;